w3c/wai-media-guide/transcripts.md

 If you don't have captions, you'll need transcription of the audio information.
 That's addressed in another page of this resource: [Transcribing Audio to Text](/media/av/transcribing/).

+Often you'll need to add visual information to the transcript, such as text that is in the video.

 ### Transcript File Format

 Most transcripts on the web are provided in HTML.
 There is not a set design for transcripts.
 Different options and examples are described throughout the guidance below.